Battle of the Axona: Prelude

-During the winter of 58–57 BC rumours came to Caesar's ears that the Belgae tribes were forming a union because they feared possible Roman interference in their affairs.
+In the winter of 58–57 BC, Caeser heard rumours that the Belgae tribes were uniting due to their fears of potential Roman involvement in their matters.
 The union included the Bellovaci, Suessiones, Nervii, Atrebates, Ambiani, Morini, Menapii, Caleti, Veliocasses, Viromandui, Aduatuci, Condrusi, Eburones, Caeroesi, and Paemani tribes, and was under the leadership of Galba, a king of the Suessiones.
 These reports provided Caesar with a good pretext for conquering more than Gaul "itself", and for this, he raised two legions in Cisalpine Gaul (XIII and XIV) and convinced the Remi tribe to side with him.

 In response, the other Belgae and Celtic tribes had attacked Bibrax (the oppidum of the Remi, situated near the river Aisne, then known as the Axona).
 Caesar entered Remi territory and set up his camp on a hill with his back to the Axona.
 He sent some skirmishers to assist in the defence of Bibrax.

 When the Belgae attempted an assault on the oppidum they saw the Roman skirmishers and realised Caesar was in the area.
-The quickly gave up on their siege of Bibrax and marched towards the Romans.
+They quickly gave up on their siege of Bibrax and marched towards the Romans.
 They encamped their army within two Roman miles of Caesar's camp.
 Although he was reluctant to give battle at first, some minor cavalry skirmishes between the camps gave Caesar the impression that his men were not inferior to the Belgae, and thus decided on a pitched battle.

 Battle

-Initial Phase
+Initial phase

 As Caesar's forces were outnumbered and thus at risk of being out-flanked, he had his army build two trenches, each 400 paces long, one on each side of the plain before the Roman camp.
 At the end of these trenches, Caesar had small forts built in which he placed his artillery.
 Then, leaving two legions as a reserve in the camp, he drew up his remaining six in battle order, and the enemy did the same.

 The crux of the battle lay in the small marsh that was situated between the two armies, and both forces anxiously anticipated the other's crossing of this obstacle, as it was sure to disorder the forces that did so.

 Cavalry skirmishes began the battle, although neither force crossed the marsh.
 Caesar claims his forces came out favourably in these initial actions, and so led his forces back to his camp.